-Interleave multiple threads to multiple issue slots with no restrictions
+• Interleave multiple threads to multiple issue slots with no restrictions

-Simultaneous Multithreading (SMT) for OoO Superscalars
+Simultaneous Multithreading (SMT) for Out-of-Order Superscalars

 - Add multiple contexts and fetch engines and allow instructions fetched from different threads to issue simultaneously (entering execution on same clock cycle).
-Gives better utilization of machine resources. - Utilize wide out-of-order superscalar issue queue to find instructions to issue from multiple threads - OOO instruction window already has most of the circuitry required to schedule from multiple threads - Theoretically, any single thread can utilize whole machine - Is this true in real implemented processors?
+Gives better utilization of machine resources. - Utilize wide out-of-order superscalar issue queue to find instructions to issue from multiple threads - Out-of-Order instruction window already has most of the circuitry required to schedule from multiple threads - Theoretically, any single thread can utilize whole machine - Is this true in real implemented processors?